Security Debt in Practice: Nuanced Insights from Practitioners: Introduction

-Despite the critical importance of SD and the research efforts dedicated to it, there is little empirical evidence on how software practitioners perceive, manage, and communicate SD in real-world settings.
-To address this gap, we present a qualitative empirical study aimed at developing a deep, practice-informed understanding of SD from the perspective of software practitioners.
-We conducted semi-structured interviews with \total practitioners in various roles (e.g., software developer, software engineer, and data scientist) from organizations across \newtext{ten} countries.
-Our study investigates: i) how practitioners conceptualize and make sense of SD in their assigned projects, ii) how they behave toward SD during development, iii) what tools and strategies they use to mitigate SD under delivery constraints, and iv) how SD-related risks are communicated within and across teams.
-Our study offers practitioner-grounded insights into the realities of managing security debt in industrial settings, revealing how trade-offs, organizational practices, and tool limitations shape the way security risks are perceived, addressed, and communicated.
+Despite the critical importance of SD and the research efforts dedicated to it, \cb{existing empirical work on how software practitioners perceive, manage, and communicate SD in real-world settings remains limited in scope and context, often focusing on a single corporation~\cite{kruke2024defining} or specific type(s) of technical debt (self-admitted, intentional) in open-source settings~\cite{diaz2024can}.} To address this gap, we present a qualitative empirical study aimed at developing a deep, practice-informed understanding of SD from the perspective of software practitioners.
+We conducted semi-structured interviews with \total practitioners in various roles (e.g., software developer, software engineer, and data scientist) from organizations across ten countries.
+Our study investigates: i) how practitioners conceptualize and make sense of SD in their assigned projects, ii) how they behave toward SD during development, iii) what tools and strategies they use to mitigate SD under delivery constraints, and iv) how SD-related risks are communicated within and across teams. \cb{Our study extends beyond existing work~\cite{kruke2024defining,diaz2024can} by: (i) recruiting practitioners from diverse organizations, roles, domains, and countries; (ii) examining four complementary dimensions of SD (understanding SDs and their causes, behavioral analysis, mitigation strategies, and communication practices); (iii) covering both intentional and unintentional SDs; and (iv) systematically investigating practitioner behavior, tool usage including AI adoption, and risk communication.} Our study offers practitioner-grounded insights into the realities of managing SDs in industrial settings, revealing how trade-offs, organizational practices, and tool limitations shape the way security risks are perceived, addressed, and communicated.

-\textbf{Paper Contributions.} This paper makes the following contributions: \begin{itemize} \item[-] We conduct a qualitative study with \total practitioners across ten countries to understand how SDs are perceived and handled in practice. \item[-] We develop empirically grounded themes that capture how practitioners manage SDs under deadline pressure, mitigate them using technical and organizational strategies, and communicate associated risks. \item[-] We highlight actionable insights and implications to support more consistent, informed, and secure development practices. \end{itemize}
+\textbf{Paper Contributions.} This paper makes the following contributions: \begin{itemize} \item[-] We conduct a qualitative study with 22 practitioners across ten countries to understand how SDs are perceived and handled in practice. \item[-] \cb{We propose a practitioner-informed definition of SD capturing design/implementation flaws, gaps between current and ideal security, and postponed security decisions.} \item[-] We empirically derived themes that capture how practitioners manage SDs under deadline pressure, mitigate them using technical and organizational strategies, and communicate associated risks. \item[-] We highlight actionable insights and implications to support more consistent, informed, and secure development practices. \end{itemize}